kristinemlarson/gnssrefl/tests/use_cases/use_phnx.md

 phnx was installed at the same time as a [dedicated snow measurement experiment](https://essd.copernicus.org/articles/13/5803/2021/) called the Antarctic Precipitation System.
 That experiment is now over and their instruments were removed in December 2019.
-We can see from their paper that the site was absoutely note set up to enhance the precise of the GNSS-IR experiment:
+We can see from this figure from their paper that the other instruments around (and above) the GPS antenna would obstruct GPS reflections in some sense:

 <img src=https://essd.copernicus.org/articles/13/5803/2021/essd-13-5803-2021-f02-web.png width="500">

-However, we will take this opportunity to see if we can detect the impact of the clutter.
+However, we will take this opportunity to see if we can see how the clutter impacts the GNSS-IR results.
 The paper says all instruments were removed by 3 December 2019.

 ### Take a Look at the Data